 If you don't take a blood-thinner medication, your doctor may want you to use a device that gently squeezes your legs to keep blood flowing.

 Even if you don't have other risk factors, be aware, especially when you're traveling.
 Symptoms of DVT can include pain in your ankle, calf, or thigh when you stand or walk, or a sudden swelling, warmth, or redness in your skin.
 See a doctor right away if these happen.

 Take precautions.
-When you'll be mostly still for several hours -- like on a long trip by plane, train, or car, or on bed rest -- drink lots of fluids, wear loose-fitting clothing, and try to walk around or at least stretch and move your legs every hour or so.
+When you'll be mostly still for several hours -- like on a long trip by plane, train, or car, or on bed rest -- drink lots of fluids and try to walk around or at least stretch and move your legs every hour or so.